On Exhibit: Opening and ongoing | Milford Mirror

 LIBRARIES

-Daryl Hawk: Distant Journeys, Sept.
-7 through Oct.
+Daryl Hawk: Distant Journeys, through Oct.
 5, Wilton Library, 137 Old Ridgefield Rd., Wilton.
 Fifty of Hawk’s favorite images from North, Central and South America, Cuba, Patagonia, the Arctic, Antarctica, India, Ladakh, Bhutan, New Zealand will be on display.
-Opening reception, Sept.
-7, 6-7:30 p.m.
 Info: darylhawk.com.

 Reconstructions, through Sept.
 15, Kershner Gallery, Fairfield Public Library, 1080 Old Post Rd., Fairfield.
 The exhibit displays paintings by Karen Neems, Cherril Kolesik and Philip Eras.
 Info: call 203-256-3155.